Yatindia-Organization/buddyforevent-frontend/README.md

 # buddyforevent-frontend
-This is the frontend repo for the Buddy for Event Application
+This is the frontend repo for the Buddy for Event Application.